 Furthermore, Chinese dialect groups participate in and experience Teochew opera culture together, proving that they belong to the same group and constructing and strengthening their cultural identity.
 According to Zhang (2007), cultural identity is recognising a common culture among people or between individuals and groups.
 It is based on sharing the same cultural symbols, the following common cultural concepts, and adherence to standard modes of thinking and norms of behaviour.
 The cultural identity of Malaysian Chinese is primarily manifested in the recognition of the same cultural background, cultural atmosphere and cultural behaviours.
 People from different communities sharing identical cultural backgrounds come together to participate in Teochew opera as a cultural behaviour in the cultural atmosphere of folk festivals, which is a way of constructing cultural identity.
-In Malaysia's multicultural context, Teochew opera performances by the Chinese are a recognition of Chinese are willing to participate in Teochew opera performances during Na Tok Kong worship rituals or gladly accept Teochew opera scripts adapted from Malaysian or Indian legends and stories.
+In Malaysia's multicultural context, Teochew opera performances by the Chinese are a recognition of Chinese culture and a reflection of the identification and acceptance of other cultures.
+For instance, the Chinese are willing to participate in Teochew opera performances during Na Tok Kong worship rituals or gladly accept Teochew opera scripts adapted from Malaysian or Indian legends and stories.